 But if a home is a source of stress as well, then that stress may become chronic.
 A study from the UK's Office of National Statistics evaluated feelings of loneliness.
 Among those surveyed, it was found that renters (as opposed to homeowners) and those who didn't feel comfortable in their neighborhood reported more feelings of loneliness.

 So the sense of having a "home" that is your own is essential to well-being.
 Feeling safe walking the streets where you live is definitely important.

 But do you have to be a homeowner to be happy?

 I've heard from both stationary and nomadic minimalists, and I think the answer is not necessarily.
 Many stationary minimalists choose to give up their large homes (and mortgages).
 Not all of them downsize to a smaller house; some decide to rent, and they are perfectly comfortable and happy.

 For those who travel full-time, most RVers own their RV (or have a loan on it).
 The focus of their happiness is the ability to travel; the RV is a vessel to do so, but often these minimalists have very little attachment to the structure that is their RV.
 Whether they camp off-grid or stay in parks, it's just a means to an end.
+If having to choose between keeping one RV or losing travel, they would choose to travel.
 It’s the same thing with people who travel on a boat for all or half the year; they are not going to be living on private property while they travel.